dotnet/training-tutorials/content/csharp/getting-started/linq.md

 }
 ```

+### Note {.note}
-The `Single` extension method functions the same as `SingleOrDefault`, however, in addition to throwing an exception for too many items matching the expression, it will also throw a `System.InvalidOperationException` if there are no items matching.
+> The `Single` extension method functions the same as `SingleOrDefault`, however, in addition to throwing an exception for too many items matching the expression, it will also throw a `System.InvalidOperationException` if there are no items matching.

 ## Finding Data About Collections
 There are extension methods that allow you to determine if or how many items will satisfy an expression.